Close Menu

 You can drink plain water, warm water, or water with a squeeze of lemon if you enjoy it.
 Temperature matters less than simply getting fluid in before caffeine.

-How Long Should You Wait Before Coffee?
+How Long Should You Wait Before Coffee?drink water before coffee

 There’s no strict rule.
 Waiting 10–20 minutes after drinking water is enough to get the benefits.
 Some people prefer to drink water, get dressed, and then make coffee.
 Others drink water while their coffee brews.